vgorbic1/Tutorials/WordPress/child-theme.md

 #### Activating Your Child Theme
 upload and activate your new child theme.
 Uploading and activating a child theme is no different than a normal theme, simply upload it via the Appearances > Themes page in your WordPress Dashboard and activate it.

+#### Modifying Your Theme’s CSS
+To modify your theme’s CSS, you can add any changes to your child theme’s CSS file below the @import line.
+All new CSS information is added after the original theme’s CSS is loaded.
+Because our new CSS is located below the original’s in the file, all new CSS styles will overwrite the original’s.

+#### Editing The Functions File
+Functions.php is where a theme’s main functions are typically stored.
+A parent theme’s functions are always loaded with the child theme, but if you need to add more custom functions to your theme then you can do so by creating a new functions.php file within your child theme folder.
+The new functions will be loaded right before the parent theme’s functions.

+#### Editing Other Template Files
+Unlike editing the functions.php, where the original theme’s functions are imported automatically, PHP files are edited by replacing the file entirely with a new one.
+The theme’s original file is ignored and the new one is used instead.
+The first thing we need to do is replicate the old file before we start to modify it.